 The St Peter’s Basilica is one of those places that leaves you in awe when you enter.
+It is truly one of the most beautiful cathedrals in Europe, if not the one.
 The size and the beauty are hard to describe and it’s absolutely worth the long time in line.

 I recommend you take the time to climb to the top of the dome too.
 There are 551 steps to reach the top, and parts of the staircase are really narrow and you’ll have to bend sideways as they go along the bending dome.
 Once at the top, you’ll get the most mesmerizing views of Rome and the basilica’s square.

 To make the most of the day, you can get a bite on the way from the Vatican to Castel Sant’Angelo.
 There are many restaurants and bars where you can get pizza bites and easy food on the go, or sit down to rest your feet before more walking.
 It’s only a 10-minute walk between the two sites so you won’t waste much time getting there.

 Castel Sant’Angelo has an early history of military importance from it was built in 123-139 AD.
 In 590, Pope Gregory I had a vision of the archangel Saint Michael announcing the end of the great plague epidemic, standing on the top of the castle.
 That’s when the angel you see on the top today was raised.

 Later, in 1277, a fortified corridor of 800 meters was built connecting the castle to the Vatican so that the pope would have a way to escape if he would ever be in danger.
 The corridor was used by Pope Clement VII 250 years later during the sieges.
 Today you can walk on top of the wall.